 A short assessment sheet is also included with answer key (True/False, Matching, Short Answer)

 This booklet includes a color and blackline version.
 I suggest that you either print a colored version or project a copy under your document camera for your students to see so that when they color their own version they have a guide.
-I really like to stress that my students color with accuracy, because this shows respect and we are learning about history.
+I really like to stress that my students color with accuracy.

 Don't stop here.